 Should the document, in the opinion of the consent authority, achieve the criteria identified in the applicable consent conditions, the consent authority shall notify the consent holder accordingly and the consent holder may commence activities consistent with the document on receipt of written confirmation (certification) from Manager, Resource Management, Environment Southland;

+Should the document, in the opinion of the consent authority, not achieve the criteria identified in the applicable consent conditions, then the consent authority shall notify the consent holder providing reasons why it will not certify the document.

-If the consent holder receives written notice from the consent authority that certification of a document will not be provided, the consent holder may re-submit the document following review of the consent authority’s reasons, and with any necessary amendments, and request certification again;
+If the consent holder receives written notice from the consent authority in accordance with clause (e) that certification of a document will not be provided, the consent holder may re-submit the document following review of the consent authority’s reasons, and with any necessary amendments, and request certification again.
+Conditions 2 (b) to 2 (e) would apply to a re-submitted document and the process shall be repeated until the Manager, Resource Management, Environment Southland is able to certify that the document achieves the criteria in the applicable consent conditions;

 Minor and technical amendments to each certified document (such as updating relevant contact details, hyperlinks or references to external content) may be made without certification by Manager Resource Management, Environment Southland.
 A version of the document with minor and technical amendments must be provided to the Manager Resource Management, Environment Southland within one month of the amendment.
+Where this management plan relates to an approval under the Wildlife Act, a copy must also be provided to the Department of Conservation.

+Advice Note: The documents subject to the certification process that is set out in condition 2 are the Marine Mammal Management Plan, the Sea Bird Management Plan, the Shark Management Plan, the Biosecurity Management Plan, any Stage Progression Report, the Environmental Monitoring and Management Plan and any Farm Movement Plan.

+Advice Note: Certification must not be unreasonably withheld or delayed and certification or a response under Condition 2(e) is expected to take no longer than 30 working days.

 The Consent Holder must implement the certified documents required by the conditions of this consent and all works and activities authorised by this consent must be carried out in accordance with the certified documents required by the conditions of this consent.